The rooftop solar industry scored a big win in the tax legislation approved by Congress in December 2015. The

 State and local utilities also offer incentives and rebates, such as The California Solar Initiative program and New Jersey's Renewable Energy Incentive Program, are available for business owners and homeowners.
 You should research local regulations and applicable rebate and incentive programs to be better able to inform your customers about their potential savings.
 Up-to-date information regarding incentives and policies can be found at www.dsireusa.org, The Database of State Incentives for Renewables & Efficiency.
 The website is updated regularly, and you can find state rebate and incentive information based on state and ZIP code.

 In addition, be aware of feed-in tariff (FITs), state or local legislation that promotes the rapid deployment of renewable energy resources.
 A FIT offers a guarantee of payments to renewable energy developers for the electricity they produce.
 A homeowner or business that installs a rooftop solar system may meet the definition of a renewable energy developer.
 The requirements, terms and conditions for FITs are complex and often take years to develop.
 Market data supports that when a state passes reasonable FIT legislation, solar installations increase dramatically.
-Click here to read details about specific state FITs and similar programs.
+Click here for details about specific state FITs and similar programs.